The A-Z of Telesales - Part 1

 Knowing how to generate leads in sales is an important element of being a successful remote seller.
 It can be daunting at first, but there are many effective strategies you can use to get your name out in the marketplace.

-A good place to start is by networking with people who may have similar customer bases, advertising online, generating leads on social media or reaching out directly to the companies you want to work with.
+A good place to start is by strategic networking with people who may have similar customer bases, advertising online, generating leads on social media or reaching out directly to the companies you want to work with.

 Remaining organized and consistent with your outreach will ensure you have a steady stream of leads flowing in.
 Investing time into lead generation early in the process pays off in the long run.
 Effective lead generation can eventually become a self-sustaining part of the sales business, but it takes time and energy to set up and foster.